lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 - you don't have to pay fees to a payment processing company (and the fees add up!)
-- your business remains your business: no 3rd-party company can see who your customers are or what people are buying from you
+- your business remains your business: no 3rd-party company can see who your customers are, or what people are buying from you,
 - you can customise your setup to your needs, and,
-- your system will stay how *you* want it to be so, you'll never have changes forced down your throat by a 3rd-party corporate entity which is looking to cut costs and enhance shareholder value at your expense.
+- your system will stay how *you* want it to be.
+You'll never have changes forced down your throat by a faceless corporate which is looking to cut costs and enhance shareholder value at your expense!

 Now let's look at how you can turn all this into reality.